justinkelly/justinkelly.github.io/about/index.markdown

 ![](http://justin.kelly.org.au/resume_files/author.png)

-I'm a PHP/Web Developer based in Melbourne, Australia.
-I work on all kinds of projects, from small & large web applications, invoicing web apps, to maintaining existing web apps.
+Web Developer | Business Analytics | Library Technologu based in Melbourne, Australia.

 If you have an idea for a project, I'd love to talk to you about it.